bip-itteam-internal/architecture-draft/Core System and Modules/DB - Attendance Data.md

 ### Company Work Schedule

+This information currently are static hardcoded, which already being inserted to database, refreshed each restart, this can be expanded to modifyable in the future if it see fit

+But believe me, if this is editable they will easily broke the schedule and blame the automated system because of their wrong doing.
+Therefore kept this as static hardcoded as long as possible!

 ```JSON
 { // Company work schedule collections (This is bad, but will do for now)
 	"_id": ObjectId(MongoDB_ID_Assignment),